Fluffy-tofu/document_work_PGI4/datatset_preprocessing.md

 -   **`times`:** The exact time in milliseconds when the spike occurred.
 -   **`labels`:** The corresponding digit (0-9 for German, 10-19 for English).

-The Data is has the big temporal component of what unit was triggered at what time making it a good training set for SNNs.
+The Data has the big temporal component of what unit was triggered at what time making it a good training set for SNNs.

 ***